Mountain View Cemetery perimeter plans

 Background

-This public engagement aims to gather public feedback on enhancing the cemetery's entrances, fences, and hedges while preserving the cemetery's cultural heritage.
+This public engagement aimed to gather public feedback on enhancing the cemetery's entrances, fences, and hedges while preserving the cemetery's cultural heritage.

 Process

-The project will be guided by the Mountain View Cemetery Master Plan.
-A team of landscape architects, consultants, cemetery staff and leadership are working on a plan to determine what changes will be happening.
+The project was guided by the Mountain View Cemetery Master Plan.
+A team of landscape architects, consultants, cemetery staff and leadership worked on plans to determine what changes could be considered.

 People have many different connections to the cemetery.
 Many visitors use the site to commemorate and remember loved ones, others use the green space for health and well-being and some of our visitors come for photography, meditation and bird-watching.